 - Make sure that you understand the entire government contract claim process before submitting your paperwork

-- You should always request the decision in your claim
+- You should always request a contracting officer’s final decision in your claim

 - The contracting officer must provide you with a copy of the decision by certified mail, return receipt requested, or by any other method that provides evidence of receipt.

-After the contracting officer issues a final determination, government contract claims process and procedure require you to give notice of appeal to the agency.
+After the contracting officer issues a final determination, the government contract and FAR claims process under 41 USC 7101-7109 and procedure require you to give notice of appeal to the agency.
 You should seek the advice of a government contract claims and dispute attorney for specific guidance.

 After the appeal is filed, the agency must provide the contract file and record to you and the court.
 There may be a motion filed to dismiss the appeal or other types of request from the agency in an attempt to get rid of your case.